intellistream/MorphStream/README.md

   exclusive.
 - The code is still under active development and more features will be introduced.
 We are also actively maintaining the project [wiki](https://github.com/intellistream/MorphStream/wiki).
 Please checkout it for more detailed desciptions.
 - We welcome your contributions, if you are interested to contribute to the project, please fork and submit a PR.
-If you have questions, feel free to log an issue or write an email to me: shuhao_zhang AT sutd.edu.sg

 ## How to Cite MorphStream